noeddi2be/2048aigs/README.md

 }
 ```

 But before we can move, we need a board and a method to initialize the board.
-I just inizialized the board long[][] with a size of 4x4 and filled it with zeros.
+I just inizialized the `long[][] board` with a size of 4x4 and filled it with zeros.

 The challenging part was the moving of the numbers as well as the consolidation according to the game rules of 2048.
 I chose to create a Data Transfer Object to store certain values for further processing.